vuejs/docs/src/guide/installation.md

 ## Explanation of Different Builds

-In the [`dist/` directory of the NPM package](https://cdn.jsdelivr.net/npm/vue@3.0.0-rc.1/dist/) you will find many different builds of Vue.js.
+In the [`dist/` directory of the npm package](https://cdn.jsdelivr.net/npm/vue@3.0.0-rc.1/dist/) you will find many different builds of Vue.js.
 Here is an overview of which `dist` file should be used depending on the use-case.

 ### From CDN or without a Bundler